• Skip to primary navigation

 You can also store leftovers for up to 3 days in a covered container in the refrigerator.

-Why not pin this mushroom and pea risotto recipe to your Easy Dinners Pinterest board so you can make it later.
+Why not pin this mushroom and pea risotto recipe to one of your Pinterest boards so you can find it easily?
 Just click the image below.

 Overhead shot of a bowl of mushroom and pea risotto.